-A more formal sitting room offers space for some grown-up time with deep, comfortable sofas in rich blue velvet adding extra comfort.
-This leads into a ground floor bedroom with single bed, its deep colour scheme and tweed accents inspired from the family archives.
+A more formal drawing room offers space for some grown-up time with deep, comfortable sofas in rich blue velvet adding extra comfort.
+This leads into a ground floor bedroom with double bed, its deep colour scheme and tweed accents inspired from the family archives.

 Upstairs, are two generously appointed double bedrooms with sumptuous memory foam mattresses and quality duck and goose down duvets.
 Enormous window seats are the perfect spot to start the day watching the sunrise or the comings and goings of the local wildlife, including Wilma the local peacock!

 The first double room features an ornate mahogany four poster bed surrounded by romantic rose and floral wall detailing, delicately hand-painted by a local artist.
 The second has been finished in a French style with elegant bed and soothing colour scheme.
 For the children in the party, two tiny doors from either bedroom open up into a perfect hideaway, ideal for play time or for some hide and seek.